3scale/apisonator/docs/extensions.md

 #### Performance

-Note that this extension forces backend to compute the headers and thus lower performance (ie. response time) is to be expected, specially when a large amount of limits apply.
+Note that this extension forces backend to compute the headers and thus lower performance (ie. response time) is to be expected, especially when a large number of limits apply.

 #### Accepted values